ninlilizi/PG39WCDM-ICC-HDR-MITIGATION/README.md

 * PG39WCDM_HDR_Tonemaped_Gamma_HDR.cube - HDR correction LUT
 * PG39WCDM_LUT-s32.png - 32x 3D correction LUT - PNG
 * PG39WCDM_LUT-s32.dds - 32x 3D correction LUT - DDS (bc7, no mips)

+The PNG LUT can be used with Reshades 'LUT' basic LUT shader if you wanted to correct only a single SDR game.
+Either Apply the LUT at system level, or in an application.
+If you apply it twice you will over-correct.
+The .cube files are compatible with professional color pipelines and solutions.
+If you know how to use them, have fun.
+If not, you're not missing out on anything crucial.
+They serve niche needs.